WileTheCoyote/CSCI-4830/Feeding-Indicator-Project/README.md

    We will need:

-    Raspberry Pi                                                 - I will be using a Raspberry Pi 1 model B
-   <br /> 3 LED Lights (each of a different color)        - I used 3 10mm gumdrop LEDs (Green, Red, and Orange)
+    Raspberry Pi                                                 - I will be using a Raspberry Pi 1 model B 3 LED Lights (each of a different color)        - I used 3 10mm gumdrop LEDs (Green, Red, and Orange)
    <br /> Breadboard                                                   - to experiment with the circuit design
-   <br /> 1 330ohm resistor                                         - I used 3 1000ohm in parallel
+   <br />1 330ohm resistor                                         - I used 3 1000ohm in parallel
-   <br /> Tilt Sensor                                                     - I used a LinkSprite Tile Module
+   <br />Tilt Sensor                                                     - I used a LinkSprite Tile Module
    <br /> Jumper Lead Wires                                       - I used both female to male and male to male
    <br /> Small ProtoBoard                                          - For final circuit design
    <br /> Project Box                                                    - A medium sized project box to enclose components